Macy’s emerges from pandemic by swinging to surprise profit

-Macy’s emerged from an unprecedented year with a surprising swing back into the profit column and it and boosted its guidance for all of 2021.
+Macy’s emerged from an unprecedented year with a surprising swing back into the profit column and it boosted its guidance for all of 2021.

+Sales were fueled by government stimulus checks and and the massive rollout of vaccines that have emboldened Americans to head outdoors again, the company said.

 Shares jumped 7% before the opening bell Tuesday.

+“We are seeing promising signs that our core customers are shopping again, and we continue to attract new customers, who increasingly begin their shopping experience with us online,” said CEO Jeff Gennette.

+Sales of goods that were strong during the pandemic, such as home goods, continue to move well and customers are spending more in other categories as well, Gennette said.

-The retailer on Tuesday posted net income of $103 million after massive losses during the same period last year when stores were forced to lock their doors in an effort to halt the spread of COVID-19.
+Net income hit $103 million after massive losses during the same period last year when stores were forced to lock their doors.

 On a per-share basis, the New York company’s net income was 32 cents, or 39 cents if one-time charges are removed.
 Earnings, adjusted for one-time gains and costs, came to 39 cents per share, when Wall Street was looking for losses of about 41 cents per share, according to a survey by Zacks Investment Research.